nathanemountain/GoogleMLHANAExample/README.md

 description: This application shows how to use TensorFlow with HANA.
 ---
 ## Prerequisites
- - A `HANA, express edition` database server must be running and accessible.
+ - A `HANA, express edition` database server must be set up, running and accessible on the Google Cloud Platform.
+Instructions on how to set up HANA, express edition on the Google Cloud Platform can be found [here](https://ideas.sap.com/ct/d.bix?c=A0DDEEB6-D896-4150-AF25-C755FCAF4E1C)
  - Familiarity with the Python language.
+Should we also state that Python, TensorFlow, and any other tools should be installed?

 ### Time to Complete
 **25 Min**

 ## Prepare Your Environment

+1. Open the Google Cloud Platform (GCP) in a browser.
+From the home page, look for the Resources tile, and click Compute Engine.

+2. Locate the HANA, express edition (HXE) database you wish to work on.
+Select it by clicking in the box and then click start to begin running the instance.
+A pop up window will appear stating "You will be billed for this instance while it is running.
+Are you sure you want to start instance "sap-hanaexpress-public-1-vm"?
+This counts toward the $300 free trail, remember to stop the instance when not using it.

+3. Click on the SSH drop down menu and select "open in browser window".
+You can use any SSH client you would like, but for the purposes of this tutorial it is assumed that the browser option selected.

+4. Log in as hxeadm.

-1. Create a directory called HanaTensorFlow.
+5. From the SSH browser client, create a directory called HanaTensorFlow.
+Command line `mkdir HanaTensorFlow`.
+Confirm file path.

-2. Navigate to the newly created directory, HanaTensorFlow.
+6. Navigate to the newly created directory, HanaTensorFlow.

-3. If you do not have *virtualenv* installed, execute the following command:

-`pip install virtualenv`

-4. Clone this repository or download and extract the zip file.
+7. Clone this repository:
+`you run git <URL with github link>`

-5. Run the following commands to create and activate your virtual environment and install the tensorflow required packages.
+8. Run the following commands to create and activate your virtual environment and install the tensorflow required packages:
 `virtualenv env`
 `source env/bin/activate`

-Note : If you are running Windows : it would be `source env/Scripts/activate`
+9. Execute the following commands to install TensorFlow, Python and Pandas:

 `pip install tensorflow`